jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 There are some other examples where the genomic signals are categorical.

-1. repeats where different repeat family can be different categories
+1. repeats where different repeat families can be different categories
 2. genome segmentation based on methylation.
-E.g. hign methylated regions (HMRs), partially methylated regions (PMDs), low methylated regions (LMRs), unmethylated regions (UMRs)
+E.g. hign methylation regions (HMRs), partially methylated regions (PMDs), low methylation regions (LMRs), unmethylation regions (UMRs)
-3. for gene-related regions, genic annotation is also categorical.
+3. gene-related regions where genic annotation is also categorical.

 ## Session Info